JareCoder/ShibuyaMovies/README.md

 ﻿# ShibuyaMovies
 A simple React Vite app with a Node backend to help us vote for movie night suggestions.
-Self hosted in Oracle could through Nginx.
+Self hosted in Oracle cloud through Nginx.

 Users ids are generated into cookies.
 Why?
 I don't want to hassle with a proper account / user management, but still wanted to monitor who can delete what posts and how likes and dislikes are calculated.
 Random generated ID in cookies is good enough for that!